mamba2410/reverse-pokewalker/README.md

 The dumps can be read as a binary file (.bin), a hex file (.txt) or as an image (.png).
 The images look best at the 16-pixel width.

-Currently, the 'main' ROM is `64k-full-rom.txt`.
+The hex for the 64K ROM is in `dumps/hex/64k-full-rom.txt`.
+Corresponding binary file in `dumps/bin/` and image file in `dumps/img/`.

 ----